taylorminco/MSSE663-js-assignments/week4/README.md

 ## Instructions

-1. Convert the functions in `spread.ts` to use spread or rest operators where appropriate. **Be sure to keep the original to test against.**
+1. Convert the functions in `spread.ts` to use spread and/or rest operators where appropriate. **Be sure to keep the original to test against.**
 2. Write tests for each part.

 ## Acceptance Criteria